FAA starts Remote ID drone test flights at Griffiss International Airport in New York

 FAA starts Remote ID drone test flights at Griffiss Airport

-In the second phase of a federal program to develop an Unmanned Aerial System (UAS) Traffic Management (UTM), drone test flights are set to begin this month at the Griffiss Internation Airport in Rome, NY.
+In the second phase of a federal program to develop an Unmanned Aerial System (UAS) Traffic Management (UTM), Remote ID drone test flights are set to begin this month at the Griffiss Internation Airport in Rome, NY.

 The FAA has selected the Griffiss International Airport as one of two locations for the next phase in developing the unmanned air traffic control system.
-The other site is the Tech Mid-Atlantic Aviation Partnership in Blacksburg Virginia.
+The other site is the Virginia Tech Mid-Atlantic Aviation Partnership in Blacksburg Virginia.

 Northeast UAS (unmanned aircraft systems) Airspace Integration Research or NUAIR operates the drone test flight facilities at Griffiss.